AaronReynoldsUK/PJSIP-PJSUA2-CSharp/build-it-yourself.md

+_Updated 9th February 2021 using PJSIP version 2.10_

 This library was built from the PJSIP source at [https://www.pjsip.org/download.htm](https://www.pjsip.org/download.htm)

 We'll be harnessing the power and simplicity of the PJSUA2 project within this.

-It uses the latest Windows 10 SDK version (10.0.17763.0) but you could build it against earlier or later versions.
+I'm using the latest Windows 10 SDK version (10.0.18362.0) but you could build it against earlier or later versions.

-The build machine was running Visual Studio (Community) 2017 with:
+The build machine was running Visual Studio (Community) 2019 with:
 - .NET desktop development
 - Desktop development with C++
 - Universal Windows Platform development (not essential)